MrChozo/authorization/docs/Policies.md

 In addition to entities, table objects and queries can have policies resolved.
 These objects use the following conventions:

+Table policies use the file naming convention: _ArticlesTablePolicy.php_

 // TODO
-* Table policies look like: ArticlesTablePolicy
 * Query policies look like: ArticlesQueryPolicy
 //